-Until recently, artificial Christmas trees were cut from compressed polyvinyl chloride (PVC) sheets.
-Now there's a newer technology that allows manufacturers to create branch tips that are made from injection-molded polyethylene (PE) plastic using copies of live tree needles.
-It creates a more realistic look and feel, while removing worries of toxic PVC, a win-win!
+Artificial Christmas trees are typically cut from compressed polyvinyl chloride (PVC) sheets.
+But there's also a newer technology that allows manufacturers to create branch tips that are made from injection-molded polyethylene (PE) plastic using copies of live tree needles.
+It creates a more realistic look and feel and creates a better solution for a non-toxic artificial Christmas tree.

-Many artificial Christmas trees which contain PE also have an infill of PVC branches which are made up of flat strips, so you’ll want to make sure you confirm that your tree is 100% PE with following tips:
+Many artificial Christmas trees are PE with an infill of PVC branches which are made up of flat strips, so use the following tips to make locating polyethylene branches easier:

 - Keep an eye out for a mention of “molded tip” in the product description.